-1st Offense Administrator/Student conference, detention, and up to 180 school days out-of-school suspension.
+1st Offense Administrator/Student conference, Parent/ Guardian Contact, Detention, and up to 180 school days out-of-school suspension.
 Subsequent Offenses Suspension or loss of user privileges, up to 10 school days out-of-school suspension, or expulsion by Board of Education.